How GDPR impacts you, your business, and your personal data

 —Chris Young, chief executive officer, McAfee

 McAfee has worked hard to be ready for the GDPR enforcement date, reviewing our products, processes, data protection policies, and security controls.
 We are committed to compliance with this and all applicable laws.
 We have enhanced processes to prepare to address effectively the particular rights of people in the EU.
-We have generated written guidance to help our customers understand how our products collect and use personal data, and we are prepared to answer questions from our consumer and corporate customers as well as our employees.
+We have generated written guidance to help our customers understand how our products collect and use personal data, and we are prepared to answer questions from our consumer and enterprise customers as well as our employees.